tamlai-portfolio/Airbnb-Data-Cleaning-and-Visualization/README.md

 ## Problem statement
 What is the landscape of Airbnb listing in Sydney, Australia?
 What are the factors that affect the revenue of listings?

+## Findings and suggestions
+1. The new regulation on licensing come as both barrier and opportunity for Airbnb host in Sydney.
+2. For hosts who look to set foot into the market, it is obvious that demand is still very high and the market is now have less sturated than 3 years ago.
+Well-equipped of regulations knowledge and choosing right locations can provide a good headstart.
+3. For host who currently in the market, compliance can no longer be ignored.
+Besides, while the number of listings are still limited, it is good time to gather testimonials to help the listings stay on top even when there are new players step in.
+As the bar is very high for reviews score, over 4.0 is considered to be the starting point to differentiate.
+4. Pricing can be a tricky part while it becomes more expensive to run an Airbnb listing, finding the right spot for pricing helps to improve the booking rate.

 ## Project outline
 ### Data cleaning